IncognitoCoding/fexception/README.md

 tb_limit: <br />
   - The first option allows the traceback to be limited by the index point.
 If you want no traceback, you can set it to 0, or if you wish to see the first two lines, you can select the value to 2.
 The default value is None, which prints all available traceback detail.
-  - The tb_limit can be set with a number value.
+  - Setting the tb_limit to zero will remove the "Trace Details" from the exception message.
+Nested exceptions will still contain "Trace Details".
+This option may be ideal for an end user-facing message for a specific error.

 caller_override: <br />